franciscovillaescusa/CAMELS/docs/source/parameters.rst

 - :math:`A_{\rm SN1}`: this parameter controls the amplitude of the supernovae mechanical energy.
 It can vary from 0.1 to 10.
 Fiducial value is 1.
 - :math:`A_{\rm SN2}`: this parameter controls the amplitude of the star-formation efficiency of the Ramses multi-free-fall subgrid model.
 It can vary from 0.05 to 5.
 Fiducial value is 0.5.
 - :math:`A_{\rm AGN1}`: this parameter represents the size of the accretion and feedback region around the sink particles (representing SMBH in Ramses).
 Sizes are in units of the cell size (usually held quasi-constant in physical scale).
+It can vary from 2 to 8.
 Fiducial value is 4.
 - :math:`A_{\rm AGN2}`: this parameter represents the gravitational softening of the sink particles (representing SMBH in Ramses).
 Sizes are in units of the cell size (usually held quasi-constant in physical scale).
+It can vary from 1 to 4.
 Fiducial value is 2.

 ..
 Important::